-Race coaches are responsible for understanding their fleet and maintaining the boats.
-Maintenance means repairing damage the coach is capable of repairing and alerting the Program Director of repairs that need professional assistance.
+Race coaches are responsible for understanding their fleet and keeping track of boat maintenance.
+Maintenance means repairing damage the coach is capable of repairing and alerting the Club Manager of repairs that need professional assistance.
 Maintenance also includes replacing parts that are worn, missing, or broken.
-Replacements should be ordered with oversight of Program Director.